Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

 In what follows, we would like to give some applications.
-Note that Proposition \ref{main-prop} implies that a special $sc$-DA endomorphism cannot be an Anosov endomorphism, while it is possible for the $cu$-DA case.
-It should be pointed out that the obstruction behind the $sc$-DA case is the existence of non-positive center Lyapunov exponents.
+Recall that Theorem \ref{main-thm-cu} implies that a special $cu$-DA endomorphism must be Anosov, while Proposition \ref{main-prop} asserts that a special $sc$-DA endomorphism may not have to be Anosov.
+A direct reason behind this difference is that the injective points set $\Lambda$ in Theorem \ref{main-thm-sc} may not be hyperbolic for the $sc$-DA case, while it must be hyperbolic in the setting of $cu$-DA (see Lemma \ref{6 lem attractor} and Remark \ref{rmk cs no hyper} for more details).
+Thus, to show more rigidity for the $sc$-DA case, we introduce some assumptions to control the dynamics on the center direction, in particular, we focus on the volume-preserving condition.